-Often, the items that people choose to hand over to a pawnbroker are ones that they don’t use very often, such as antiquated watches, old jewellery or dusty vintage furniture that they’ve dug out of their garage.
+Often, the items that people choose to hand over to a pawnbroker are ones that they don’t use very often, such as antiquated watches, old jewelry, or dusty vintage furniture that they’ve dug out of their garage.
 Covered in dirt and grease, it’s very hard to assess an item’s true value, both for you and your pawnbroker.
 Taking the time to clean things up is helpful to you both, but to you in particular.
 The less money that your pawnbroker can offer you, the greater the profit he’ll stand to make if you default on a payment.
-He’ll be much more experienced at valuations than you, so at least give yourself the opportunity to assess the item in top condition.
+He’ll be much more experienced at valuations than you, so at least allow yourself to assess the item in top condition.
 This will help to lessen the risk of you having the wool pulled over your eyes when it comes to negotiating a price.

 Tip Two: Don’t Be Afraid to Negotiate